Gokay1904/Data-Analysis-of-Video-Game-Sales-Between-1980-2020/README.md

 Data Source: Kaggle

-Note: There may be inaccurate inferences due to some missing data.
+Note: There may be inaccurate inferences due to some missing(NaN) data.
 It's just my personal work.